• Research Programs

 1. Why 90% drug development fails and how to improve it?
 (PPT Slides, Video Recording)

-Latest manuscripts:
+Latest manuscripts

 Why 90% of Clinical Drug Development Fails and How to Improve It?
 Duxin Sun, Wei Gao, Hongxiang Hu, Simon Zhou.
 Acta Pharmaceutic Sinica B, 2022, 12, 3049

 Dual Targeting of STING and PI3Kγ Eliminates Regulatory B Cells to Overcome STING Resistance for Pancreatic Cancer Immunotherapy.
-Chengyi Li, Shuai Mao, Hongyi Zhao, Miao He, Meilin Wang, Zhongwei Liu, Hanning Wen, Zhixin Yu, Bo Wen, Mahamadou Djibo, Jinsong Tao, Yingzi Bu, Wei Gao, Duxin Sun (Under review in Nature Cancer 2024). bioRxiv doi: https://doi.org/10.1101/2024.02.14.580378
+Chengyi Li, Shuai Mao, Hongyi Zhao, Miao He, Meilin Wang, Zhongwei Liu, Hanning Wen, Zhixin Yu, Bo Wen, Mahamadou Djibo, Jinsong Tao, Yingzi Bu, Wei Gao, Duxin Sun (Under revision in Nature Cancer 2024). bioRxiv doi: https://doi.org/10.1101/2024.02.14.580378

 A gastrointestinal (GI) locally-activating Janus Kinae (JAK) inhibitor to treat ulcerative colitis.
 Yingzi BuMohamed Dit Mady TraoreLuchen Zhang, Lu Wang, Zhongwei Liu, Duxin Sun.
-J Biol Chem, 2023, DOI:https://doi.org/10.1016/j.jbc.2023.105467
+J Biol Chem, 2023, 299: 105467 DOI:https://doi.org/10.1016/j.jbc.2023.105467

 2. Why most anticancer nanomedicines do not enhance clinical efficacy and how to improve it?

-This project develops a drug/nanocarrier-specific anticancer nanomedicines to enhance their clinical efficacy and improve clinical success for cancer immunotherapy
+This project develops albumin based anticancer nanomedicines to enhance clinical efficacy of immuno-oncology drugs by targeting immune cells in the lymphatic system and tumors for cancer immunotherapy.

-We found two key issues affecting their clinical efficacy: (1) EPR, while present in all animal and human tumors, may not always lead to the increased nanomedicine accumulation compared to free drugs depending on cancer models, (2) long circulation may reduce nanomedicine clearance by the mononuclear phagocyte system (MPS), but could negatively affect efficacy and alter, rather than reduce, toxicity.
+Anticancer nanomedicines hope to act like biological missiles targeting tumors to improve efficacy and minimizing toxicity in normal organs.
+However, despite their outstanding efficacy in preclinical animal cancer models, most anticancer nanomedicines have not demonstrated superior clinical efficacy, sparking decades long debate on current design nanomedicine design strategies.
+We found two key issues affecting their clinical efficacy: (1) EPR, while present in all animal and human tumors, may not always lead to the increased nanomedicine accumulation compared to free drugs depending on cancer models.
+(2) Long blood circulation may reduce nanomedicine clearance by the mononuclear phagocyte system (MPS), but could negatively affect efficacy and alter, rather than reduce, toxicity.

 We propose a drug/nanocarrier-specific nanomedicine design strategy to improve their clinical success: (1) Cancer-specific, identifying features of cancer types that can be used for targeted drug delivery; (2) Cell-specific, understanding the cell types to which drugs need to be delivered; (3) Drug-specific, identifying the intrinsic shortcomings of the delivered drugs that need to be overcome; and (4) Nanocarrier-specific, evaluating specific nanocarriers to overcome the specific limitations of the delivered drugs.

-The latest papers or manuscripts
+The latest manuscripts

 What Went Wrong with Anticancer Nanomedicine Design and How to Make It Right.
 Sun D, Zhou S, Gao WACS Nano.
 2020 Oct 27;14(10):12281-12290.